Last Updated on

 Play, play, play!

-Choose a really, really good cat litter to keep smell down—and consider litter box deodorizers to help.
+Choose a good cat litter to keep the smell down—and consider litter box deodorizers to help.

 To keep cat litter box smells from overtaking your apartment, choose a litter that’s good at controlling odor.
 In our experience, firm-clumping clay litter is the most effective type.
 Tidy Cats and Dr. Elsey’s are both good options that offer excellent clumping, good odor control, and won’t break the bank.
 Pine pellets can also be a good choice, but remember that they tend to track quite a bit.